Road Safety and Social Sustainability

 The burden of road accidents falls disproportionately on the poor.
 According to the World Health Organization, almost half of those who die in road traffic crashes are pedestrians, cyclists, or users of motorized two-wheelers, and this proportion is higher in poorer economies.

-To have a more sustainable impact on road safety in DMCs, ADB will increase the scale, quality, duration, and continuity of its support for road safety.
-Through STI, ADB will develop comprehensive road safety operations in selected developing member countries (DMCs) by providing stand-alone lending for road safety.
+To have a more sustainable impact on road safety in developing member countries (DMCs), ADB will increase the scale, quality, duration, and continuity of its support for road safety.
+Through Sustainable Transport Initiative (STI), ADB will develop comprehensive road safety operations in selected DMCs by providing stand-alone lending for road safety.
 These operations will support both engineering and behavioral approaches to the safe design, construction, operation, and maintenance of road infrastructure; the use of intelligent transport systems for road safety; and the development of road safety management capacity, road safety performance measurement, and resource mobilization.

 ADB will also provide substantial technical assistance for advisory and capacity development to address the current limitations in the institutional capacity of DMCs in road safety.
 Assistance for project preparation purposes will help to create a sound pipeline of projects on road safety.